fobilow/queuezilla/README.md

 QueueZilla
 =======
 QueueZilla is a simple framework that enables you to write MySQL queue consumers quickly and neatly.
-It enforces key methods via an interface so you can right clean code
+It enforces key methods via an interface so you can write clean code

 ### Installation
 Run `composer require fobilow/queuezilla 1.*` or add `"fobilow/queuezilla" :"1.*"` to your `composer.json`.